karpurgauram/pratyabhijna/content/scriptures/stavacintāmaṇiḥ.md

 <span class="center-text">`vidyoddyotitamāhātmyaḥ
 sa jayatyaparājitaḥ ||2||`</span>

-<span class="center-text">May that Lord Śiva always prevail, eternally triumphant—the One whose splendor is revealed through the magnificence of śrī-dayā-bodha-paramānandasaṁpadā. Śrī represents the abundance of pure awareness; dayā signifies compassion and benevolence.
-Through boundless grace, through the wealth of divine consciousness, through immense kindness, through bodha (universal wisdom), and through paramānanda (absolute bliss), He is exalted.
-May Lord Śiva, glorified by the radiance of universal awareness, by ever-present compassion, by supreme knowledge (bodha), and by the highest ecstasy (paramānanda), be victorious.
+May Lord Śiva be eternally victorious, eternally triumphant—He whose glory is manifested through the divine splendor of śrī-dayā-bodha-paramānandasaṁpadā. Śri is the infinite richness of pure consciousness; Dayā is the epitome of compassion and benevolence.
+He is supremely glorious through infinite grace, the immense wealth of divine consciousness, infinite grace, bodha (all-pervading knowledge), and paramānanda (ultimate bliss).

+May Lord Śiva, who is radiant with the radiance of omnipresent consciousness, eternal compassion, supreme knowledge (Bodha), and supreme bliss, be eternally victorious.

-Let Him be victorious—the One whose greatness is illuminated and empowered by vidyā, by śuddhavidyā, the most refined and sacred wisdom.
-May that infinite consciousness reign supreme in all directions, pervading everywhere.</span>
+May He be eternally victorious—He whose greatness is illuminated and empowered by the light of Vidyā and Śuddha Vidyā (the purest and most subtle knowledge).
+May that infinite consciousness pervade all directions, circulate everywhere, and rule over the entire universe.

 <span class="center-text">**Reflections:**</span>
-<span class="center-text">These are two ślokas, simple prayers dedicated to Lord Śiva.
-Now, Bhaṭṭa Nārāyaṇa will commence these sacred hymns of devotion, and we shall go through them, one by one.</span>
+These are two verses, simple prayers dedicated to Lord Śiva.
+Now Bhaṭṭa Nārāyaṇa will begin these sacred devotional hymns, and we will go through them one by one.